kendru/ds-tpl/README.md

 Dead-simple, fast text templates.

-Mustache-style templates that perform only interpolation.
+Mustache-style templates that perform only interpolation and iteration.
 No logic, no filtering, no extra features.

 Is it fast?
 Yes.

 ### Usage